Computing in the Libraries

 - Remote Access Policies

-The Research Commons Tech Spot in Mullins Library offers 130 computing stations, including 6 27" iMacs and 8 scanning stations.
+The Mullins Tech Spot offers 130 computing stations, including 6 27" iMacs and 8 scanning stations.
 Additional printing stations save long walks from workstations.
 A quiet lab in the Periodicals Room offers space for individual work, while new, larger collaborative stations in the main area can accommodate study groups and research teams.
 Comfy chairs offer power and wired campus connections.

 Current students, faculty, and staff may log in to Tech Spot computers with their UARK login and password.
-Reference librarians may log on guests who present a government-issued photo-ID when workstations are available.
+Library staff may log on guests who present a government-issued photo-ID when workstations are available.
 More about guest access.

-Lab Operators and Reference Librarians are available to help with technical and research questions.
+Lab Operators and Library staff are available to help with technical and research questions.

 You will be asked for your UARK username and password when sending jobs to Tech Spot printers.

-Login at http://printsmart.uark.edu to see your printing quota and to upload documents to send to campus Tech Spot printers.
+Login at http://printsmart.uark.edu to upload documents to send to campus Tech Spot printers.

 All current university students, faculty, and staff will continue to receive a free quota of $35 per semester for use in Tech Spot printing, the equivalent of: